 There’s been a lot of debate recently about the relevance of happiness at work: is it a fad, does it actually link with engagement levels and can it influence business productivity?

 Firstly, it’s important to clarify what kind of happiness is being debated.
-This isn’t the quick-fix superficial forms of happiness associated with momentary amusement, pleasure or even ‘what’s-in-it-for-me’ type attitudes, but the healthier kind that comes from deeper within and is associated with well-being and long-term fulfilment.
+This isn’t the quick-fix superficial kind associated with momentary amusement, pleasure or even ‘what’s-in-it-for-me’ type attitudes, but the healthier kind that comes from deeper within and is associated with well-being and long-term fulfilment.
 The Greeks described this type of happiness as Eudaimonia.

 The good news is that research is suggesting work and employment can indeed drive happiness and happiness can in turn shape the performance and productivity of organisations.
 De Neve and Ward’s studies into global Happiness at Work describe this as a ‘complex and dynamic relationship’.
 So how should small businesses be spreading the joy of happiness among their teams this Christmas?
 Unfortunately, there is no single magical formula or ‘off-the-shelf’ solution.